jeremydumoulin/evpv-simulator/README.md

 - :bulb: **Smart charging ready**.
 Simulates uncontrolled ("dumb") charging by default.
 Includes a basic rule-based peak shaving algorithm that shifts charging within arrival–departure windows to smooth demand.
 Output can be used for more advanced smart charging strategies.

-- :sunny **PV system presets**.
+- :sunny: **PV system presets**.
 Easily generates PV production and EV–PV complementarity metrics for common PV system types (rooftop, ground-mounted, with or without tracking).

 ### Limitations & Caveats